 This video is a summary of feedback management and features prioritization in Fibery:

-We have a simple ideation app with a list of ideas.
+We have a simple ideation space with a list of ideas.
 Each idea can be described by words and pictures, so we use these things.
 Here is an example of a well-developed idea about new ways of information handling in Fibery.
 It has a detailed description and two linked whiteboards.

 Whiteboards & Docs

 We use Whiteboards pretty often to create diagrams and mind maps.
 For example, this one was created to explore Fibery setup for product companies.
-It helped a lot and we created a pretty similar Apps Workspace for product companies.
+It helped a lot and we created a pretty similar Workspace for product companies.